 Beyond reviewing the Agreement, the HMRC may look for legitimacy in other ways.
 Running a business can’t be an invisible practice.
 If the business is trading, it has an obvious footprint and so it should be easy for contractors to evidence that their companies are genuine trading entities.
 They should have the usual trappings of any business such as the insurances, VAT registration, business cards, website and other marketing elements.

-You can have confidence that both you and your contractor will remain IR35 compliant when dealing with Xperian Recruitment.
+Be confidence that both you and your contractor will remain IR35 compliant when dealing with Xperian Recruitment.
 We issue mirror contacts to both the supplier and our client and those contracts only come into force at the time that both parties have signed them.